troperville

 "CAPTAIN, WE ARE PRINCESS LUNA OF THE NIGHT, MAIDEN OF THE STARS AND MOON, AND RULER OF THIS LAND!
 IN TIMES OF WAR AND STRIFE, WE HAVE TORN THE VERY SOULS FROM OUR ENEMIES' BODIES AND LEFT THEM AS NOTHING BUT LIFELESS HUSKS.
 WE HAVE THROWN THOSE WHO OPPOSED US INTO THE FURNACES OF DISTANT STARS TO BURN ALIVE FOR ETERNITY.
 WE HAVE ENTERED THE MINDS OF OUR FOES AND INFLICTED UPON THEM THE EXPERIENCE OF SUFFERING FOR DECADES, WHILE ONLY MOMENTS PASSED IN REALITY.
 NOW WE ARE GOING TO GIVE YOU ONE FINAL CHANCE, DO NOT THROW IT AWAY SO LIGHTLY.
 MOVE!
 ASIDE!
 NOW!"

-• Luna inadvertently manages to find Twilight's when she suggests that in the grand scheme of things, her relationships with her friends aren't that important during an ill-fated attempt to cheer her up.
+• Luna inadvertently manages to find Twilight's when she suggests that in the grand scheme of things, her relationships with her friends aren't important during an ill-fated attempt to cheer her up.

 • Big Damn Heroes: Reinolds stepping in to stop Luna from murdering Twilight in a fit of rage.

-• Bodyguarding A Badass: Twilight's new job-slash-punishment.
+• Bodyguarding a Badass: Twilight's new job-slash-punishment is guarding a goddess.

 • Boxing Lessons for Superman: Magic training for Twilight.